-- Point level: Product Color
+- Point level: Job title

 - Point value: Assign 10 points

-- Criteria: Equals 'Red' or equals 'Blue'
+- Criteria: Equals 'Senior' or 'Director'

 Behavioral activity scoring events

-The behavior score section includes activity scoring, recency scoring, and frequency scoring.
+The behavior score section includes activity scoring, recency scoring, and frequency scoring:

 - The more recent a contact engages with your brand, the more points you can choose to assign in your scoring model.

-Database Behavior for recency scores
+Database behavior for recency scores